-Lets now analyze the dependence of the error in $\theta_a$ with $\epsilon$ for $\delta=\pi/2$ and $Q=0.99$, comparing the results obtained with and without the plasma correction.
+Let's now analyze the dependence of the error in $\theta_a$ with $\epsilon$ for $\delta=\pi/2$ and $q^*=-(0.50M)^2$, comparing the results obtained with and without the plasma correction.
 Also, we compare the errors in different $R$, to observe how the approach improves as the compactness decreases.
-The error curves obtained are shown in Table \ref{fig:AA_TR_tdm}.
-From this Table we can conclude that the analytical approximation introduced in Eq. \eqref{eq:BeloPlas} describes more accurately the photon trajectory in plasma environments than the cosine relation proposed by Beloborodov (Eq. \eqref{eq:Belo}).
+The error curves obtained are shown in Fig. \ref{fig:AA_TR_tdm}.
+From this figure we can conclude that the analytical approximation introduced in Eq. \eqref{eq:BeloPlas} describes more accurately the photon trajectory in plasma environments than the cosine relation proposed by Beloborodov (Eq. \eqref{eq:Belo}).
 Except for some specific behaviors obtained for $h=0$, where anomalies generally occur, we see that the accuracy improves by up to an order of magnitude near $\epsilon=0.5$.
 For small $\epsilon$ values, as expected, both estimates approach until they coincide at $\epsilon=0$.
 On the other hand, for $\epsilon\geq0.5$ the accuracy of our method is still superior, although the error committed starts to become excessive.

 We see that, for small $\epsilon$, the error in $\theta_{max}$ strongly depends on the radius $R$, being considerably smaller for less compact stars.
-It is remarkable that, for smaller radius stars ($R\leq4$), the error decreases with increasing $\epsilon$ until it reaches its minimum value around $\epsilon\approx0.5$, where it becomes very similar to the error obtained for larger radius stars.
+It is remarkable that, for smaller radius stars ($R\leq4M$), the error decreases with increasing $\epsilon$ until it reaches its minimum value around $\epsilon\approx0.5$, where it becomes very similar to the error obtained for larger radius stars.
 For larger $\epsilon$, the error exhibits a weak dependence on $R$.

 As always, the $h=0$ case has its peculiarities.
-First, we see that there are certain peaks where the error seems to cancel out, which is explained by the fact that at those points the plasma correction goes from underestimating to overestimating the value of $\theta$, making the error zero more by coincidence than by merit.
+First, we see that there are certain peaks where the error decays drastically, which is explained by the fact that at those points the plasma correction goes from underestimating to overestimating the value of $\theta$, causing the error to decay more by coincidence than by merit.
 We also see that the error stops being computed for $\epsilon\approx0.75$, which happens because for larger values the propagation conditions expressed in Eq. \eqref{eq:conpro1} are no longer satisfied.
 On the other hand, we see that in the most compact stars the error is not computed for small values of $\epsilon$, which arises because the argument within $\cos^{-1}$ in Eq. \eqref{eq:AA_trayectoria} is greater than one.